Reactive oxygen species detection

 The LanthaScreenTM Eu Kinase Binding assay platform (ThermoFisher Scientific) was designed as an HTS platform that can identify any compound that alters binding to the active site (aka ATP-site) on a kinase.
 The platform employs a fluorescently labeled tracer of which there are now six.
 The tracers are based on known inhibitors that bind to kinases.
 Specificity for a kinase is achieved using a tagged version of the kinase.
 This tag can bind a Europium-labeled antibody such that when antibody and tracer are both bound to the kinase a high TR-FRET signal is observed.
 Potential inhibitors are discovered based on their ability to displace the tracer resulting in a decreased TR-FRET (fig. 3).
 Currently over 300 validated assays are listed.
 These include several important mutant versions of some of the kinases.
 Furthermore, it has been shown that this assay platform can be used to study both active and inactive kinases and to assess the role of phosphorylation on the interaction with the tracer1.
 And as we saw in figure 2 the regulation of kinases by phosphorylation is essential.

-The TR-FRET based method to measure kinases is further used to analyze the kinetic binding parameters of kinase interactions.
+The TR-FRET-based method to measure kinases is further used to analyze the kinetic binding parameters of kinase interactions.
 To this end, the binding parameters association rate and dissociation rate are initially determined for a combination of Europium-labeled kinase and a fluorescently labeled tracer.
 Then an unknown potential kinase inhibitor is added to the measurement to investigate whether it competes with the known tracer.
-If this is the case, the association curve of the tracer changes and association and dissociation rate of the unknown inhibitor can be calculated (fig. 4).
+If this is the case, the association curve of the tracer changes, and the association and dissociation rate of the unknown inhibitor can be calculated (fig. 4).
 Details on the kinetic kinase assay are found in our application note “Binding kinetics: high throughput assay for kinase inhibitors”.

 Kinase activity assays based on ATP-ADP conversion

 A few different assays seek to assess kinase activity based on the amount of ATP that has been consumed.
-Unlike the kinase binding assay these are truly kinase activity assays as they measure conversion of ATP to ADP as a part of the phosphorylation event.
+Unlike the kinase binding assay, these are truly kinase activity assays as they measure the conversion of ATP to ADP as a part of the phosphorylation event.
 These types of assays can be applied to any kinase, or really any enzyme that converts ATP to ADP as a part of their activity.

 BellBrook Labs provides users with the ability to detect the levels of ADP in their Transcreener® assays using your choice of 3 different detection modes, fluorescence, FP, and TR-FRET.
 Regardless of detection mode the assay principle for each center on a fluorescently labeled ADP and an antibody to ADP (Fig. 6).
 The increase in ADP production in the presence of active kinase displaces the fluorescently labeled ADP from the antibody resulting in a quantifiable change in signal intensity4-7.
 An example of how the assay is performed on a high-throughput reader is found in our application note “PHERAstar FSX certified for Transcreener assays”.